yboetz/pyznap/README.md

     dest_keys = /home/user/.ssh/id_rsa    # Provide key for ssh login.
 If none given, look in home dir compress = gzip

+To pull a filesystem from a remote location use

+    [ssh::user@host:rpool/data]
+    key = /home/user/.ssh/id_rsa          # Provide key for ssh login.
+If none given, look in home dir dest = tank/data
+    compress = lz4

 I would also suggest making sure that root has ownership for all files, s.t. no user can modify them.
 If that is not the case just run